devBetterCoin/BetterCoin/API.md

-# Better Token Project - API Documentation
+# Ever Value Coin Project - API Documentation

-## BetterToken (BTT)
+## EverValueCoin (EVA)

 ### Overview

-BetterToken (BTT) is a burnable ERC20 token with a limited supply, designed to work on the Arbitrum network.
-This contract manages the minting and burning of BTT tokens, with a capped total supply of 21,000,000 tokens.
+EverValueCoin (EVA) is a burnable ERC20 token with a limited supply, designed to work on the Arbitrum network.
+This contract manages the minting and burning of EVA tokens, with a capped total supply of 21,000,000 tokens.

 ### Constructor